And this RUTTE pretends he doesn't know the guy!? what a MORON! https://t.co/1TEs793RTc

-The Mississippi Bubble is partly a story about inflation and subsequent deflation (i.e. misguided monetary policy)...and about a Real Estate bubble!
+The Mississippi Bubble is partly a story about inflation and subsequent deflation (i.e. misguided monetary policy)...and about a Real Estate Bubble!

-At one time all France is carried away by the tremendous extravagance of the Mississippi scheme, which raised real estate to such a price that it was valued at one hundred years' purchase, that is, its rent only paid one per cent.on its cost.
+At one time all France is carried away by the tremendous extravagance of the Mississippi scheme, which raised real estate to such a price that it was valued at one hundred years' purchase, that is, its rent only paid one percent on its cost.
 A little later and England burst out wither her South Sea Bubble, creating such a hunger for special corporations that one man who advertised an unknown scheme to be revealed at the end of the month, ten dollars to be paid down for each share subscribed for, took in $10,000 the first day.

 Law.
 John.
-Money and Trade considered.
+Money and Trade Considered.

 This book embodies Law's scheme for the establishment of a State Bank which was to issue paper money.
 Law's ideas, rejected by the Scottish Parliament, found acceptance in France.
-Law, the founder of the Mississippi Scheme to develop Louisiana, a company which gradually gained the whole of the overseas trade of France, was appointed controller-general of French finance.
+Law, the founder of the Mississippi Scheme to develop Louisiana, a company that gradually gained the whole of the overseas trade of France, was appointed controller-general of French finance.
 The Mississippi Company at first enjoyed a sensational boom, but in 1720 suffered an equally sensational collapse.
 Discredited, Law left France, declined an invitation from St. Petersburg to administer the finances of Russia, and for a time took refuge in England.
-He died in comparative poverty at Venice in 1729.
+He died in comparative poverty in Venice in 1729.

 John Law was born in Edinburgh, Scotland in 1671.
 His father was a goldsmith who lent money on the side.
 Law learned the principles of banking in the family business.
 After killing someone in a duel and being convicted of murder, Law escaped from prison and left England to drift around the continent.
-His mathematical mind allowed him to earn substantial money with gambling and he studied the intricacies of high finance in Venice, Genoa and Amsterdam.
+His mathematical mind allowed him to earn substantial money with gambling and he studied the intricacies of high finance in Venice, Genoa, and Amsterdam.
 In 1715 Law moved to Paris where he found a friend in the Duke of Orleans, the regent of the young king Louis XV.

 Around 1715 France was bankrupted by wars.
 It had repudiated part of its debt, forced a reduction in interest payments, and was in arrears on debt service.
 High taxes depressed economic activity.

 In May 1716 Law, by royal edict, was allowed to establish the Banque Générale, modeled after the successful Wisselbank of Amsterdam.
 The business of the bank would be to take deposits and issue banknotes.
-Equity for the bank came from the sale of stock for both cash and conversion of government debt, the same debt-equity conversion scheme as used in England for the Bank of England, East India Company and South Sea Company.
+Equity for the bank came from the sale of stock for both cash and conversion of government debt, the same debt-equity conversion scheme as used in England for the Bank of England, East India Company, and South Sea Company.
 Capital of the Banque Générale was 1200 shares of 5.000 livres each, totaling 6 mln livres, to be paid in one-quarter currency (1.5 mln livre) and three-quarters billets d'Etats (4.5 mln livre).
 Billets d'Etats were returned to the State, extinguishing a small part of the national debt.
 Although the banknotes issued by the Banque Générale were not legal tender (a status acquired later), acceptability was high and the bank's business thrived.
-Law made his bank notes payable at sight and, most importantly, in the coin current at the time they were issued (effectively an inflation indexed note).
-This made the notes especially valuable in the face of repeated depreciations of the currency by the government.
+Law made his bank notes payable at sight and, most importantly, in the coin current at the time they were issued (effectively an inflation-indexed note).
+This made the notes especially valuable in the face of repeated depreciation of the currency by the government.

 When Mississippi Company share prices began to fall, the regent stepped up his use of force.
 He confiscated old gold and silver coins in late 1719.
 A month later, a decree was passed authorizing the search of all homes for concealed coins.
-A week after that, banknotes were decreed the official currency throughout the kingdom.
+A week after that, banknotes were decreed as the official currency throughout the kingdom.